4 Notice Types - Statutory Periods for 50 States and DC - Instant PDF

 If the tenant pays, cures the violation, or moves out within the notice period, the matter is usually resolved and no court filing is needed.
 If the deadline passes and the tenant remains without complying, the landlord's next step is to file an unlawful detainer action (also called a summary eviction or forcible entry and detainer, depending on the state) in the local court.
 The completed notice, and proof of how it was served, are filed as the foundation of that case.

 The court then issues a summons, and the tenant is served and given a short window, often five to ten days, to file a written answer.
 If the tenant does not respond, the landlord may win by default.
 If the tenant contests, the court sets a quick hearing.
 Eviction cases move faster than ordinary lawsuits by design.
-If the landlord prevails, the court enters a judgment for possessionand issues a writ.
-Only a sheriff, marshal, or constable, acting under that writ, may physically remove the tenant and their belongings.
+If the landlord prevails, the court enters a judgment for possession.

 Because so much rides on getting the paperwork right from the start, many landlords have the initial notice and the follow-on complaint prepared professionally.
 If your case is likely to be contested, you can request attorney-drafted eviction documents so the notice and any later filing are consistent and compliant with your state's procedure.